 Do you know the social media rule of thirds?
 It goes something like this:

 Promote (1/3) – Make a third of all your posts about your content and shows.

-Share (1/3) – Be on the lookout for entertaining posts from your network.
-For instance, on Facebook, you can repost.
+Share (1/3) – Be on the lookout for entertaining posts from your network that you can repost, for instance, on Facebook.

 Engaging – Social media is all about socializing.
 You can like what others have posted or leave comments.

 What we can learn here

 It is a radio station account but incidentally, they've posted a video of an infant laughing as he gets possibly his first haircut.
 Find similar content to this and share it out with your followers.
 You won’t miss a like or two.

 On social media, I bet you have come across people sharing pictures of themselves engrossed in some mundane activity, for instance, having lunch.